Sabres outlast Ducks in 10-round shootout, win 2-1

 ANAHEIM, Calif.
+(AP) -- The Buffalo Sabres shook up their lines in hopes of finally breaking their Southern California malaise.
+The experiment had to carry over to a shootout, but the Sabres were finally rewarded with a win.

-(AP) -- Zemgus Girgensons scored in the 10th round of the shootout to lift the Buffalo Sabres to a 2-1 victory over the Anaheim Ducks on Friday night.
+Zemgus Girgensons scored in the 10th round of the shootout to lift the Sabres to a 2-1 victory over the Anaheim Ducks on Friday night.

 Ryan O'Reilly and Rasmus Ristolainen also scored in the tiebreaker to help the Sabres end a seven-game skid in Southern California.
 Buffalo had not won in Anaheim or Los Angeles since a 2-0 win over the Ducks on Feb.
 29, 2012.

+''I think we kind of stole one,'' O'Reilly said. ''Every team on the West Coast always plays heavy, always plays hard.
+They don't give you much.
+It's good to at least get one.''

-O'Reilly also scored a bizarre goal for his 17th of the season and Anders Nilsson stopped 39 shots through overtime.
+O'Reilly also scored a bizarre goal for his 17th of the season and Anders Nilsson stopped 39 shots.

-Rickard Rakell scored and Jonathan Bernier made 30 saves for the Ducks, who could not complete their first three-game winning streak since Jan.
-10-14.
-Ryan Getzlaf and Brandon Montour had goals in the shootout.

-Getzlaf and O'Reilly scored in the second round of the tiebreaker, and the Ristolainen and Montour converted in the ninth round.
+Ryan Getzlaf and O'Reilly scored in the second round of the tiebreaker, and then Ristolainen and Brandon Montour converted in the ninth round.
 Nilsson then stopped Nick Ritchie before Girgensons won it.

+Ristolainen beat Jonathan Bernier with a shocking maneuver.
+He got the goalie moving to his left and then reached back around for a one-handed backhand that slid the puck into the open net.
+It's something Ristolainen has been working on in practice and proved to be crucial as Buffalo won for just the second time in eight shootouts this season.

+''I actually knew he was going to do that,'' Nilsson said. ''I wanted to see him out there, and he has done that move on me in practice a couple times and scored, so I had a feeling he was going to do it.
+I'm happy for him that it paid off.''

 Buffalo had scored just once in its previous six road games against the Kings and Ducks and were held scoreless five times in that stretch.
 But everything changed on a fortunate bounce off O'Reilly's skate in the second period.